ºÚ¹Ï³ÔÁÏÍø

 Frequently Asked Questions (FAQs)

-Q: If the system is going in earlier than expected, will that mean it requires further development after we go-live in the summer?
+Q: Will Concerto require further development after we go-live in the summer?

 Q: What is the scope for Phase 2?